Why is Malwarebytes blocking Coinhive?

 We block Coinhive so that greedy website owners cannot abuse the technology in order to jack egregious amounts of CPU from unaware and otherwise less informed users.

 How to add an exception

 At Malwarebytes, we want to arm our users with knowledge about threats and the tools to protect themselves from those threats.
-However, we are not in the business of censoring or restricting access to a thing people want to use.
-For cases like CoinHive, it’s kind of a gray area, so in addition to telling you why we block this site and the danger associated with it, we will also tell you exactly how to get around our block.
+However, we are not in the business of censoring or restricting access to something people want to use.
+For cases like Coinhive, it’s a grey area: Yes, it can be abused, but those that know about cryptocurrency miners and wish to use them responsibly may want access to this technology.

-Step 1: exclusion tab
+Step 1: Go to the Exclusion tab

-Step 2: select exclusion type
+Step 2: Select exclusion type

-Step 3: add exclusion
+Step 3: Add the exclusion

-We hope some of you who are upset about our detection will understand why we decided to block this and similar websites after reading this article.
-We know there is a lot of controversy over not only this case, but mining technology in general, and moving forward we need to make sure we use it responsibly and securely.
+We hope some of you who were upset about our detection will now understand why we decided to block this and similar websites (see list below).
+There is a lot of controversy over not only this case but also mining technology in general.
+Moving forward, we need to make sure we use cryptomining responsibly and securely.

 Thanks for reading, safe surfing, and catch you next time!

 Other mining sites we block